QwikDev/qwik/packages/qwik/src/core/readme.md

 # `useClientMount`

-Register's a client mount hook, that runs only in client when the component is first mounted.
+Register's a client mount hook that runs only in the client when the component is first mounted.

 ## Example